ldsec/unlynx/README.md

 ## Documentation

+* For further details and support, you can check the official [documentation](https://ldsec.gitbook.io/unlynx/).
 * The UnLynx library does an intensive use of [Overlay-network (ONet) library](https://github.com/dedis/onet) and of the [Advanced Crypto (kyber) library](https://github.com/dedis/kyber).
-* For more information regarding the underlying architecture please refer to the stable version of ONet `go.dedis.ch/onet/v3`
+* For more information regarding the underlying architecture please refer to the stable version of ONet `go.dedis.ch/onet/v3`.
-* To check the code organisation, have a look at [Layout](https://github.com/ldsec/unlynx/wiki/Layout)
+* To check the code organisation, have a look at [Layout](https://app.gitbook.com/@ldsec/s/unlynx/layout).
-* For more information on how to run our protocols, services, simulations and apps, go to [Running UnLynx](https://github.com/ldsec/unlynx/wiki/Running-UnLynx)
+* For more information on how to run our protocols, services, simulations and apps, go to [Running UnLynx](https://app.gitbook.com/@ldsec/s/unlynx/running-unlynx).

 ## Version